appium/appium-gulp-plugins/README.md

 };
 ```

-As you can see, it defaults to transpiling with Babel, running jshint and jscs,
+As you can see, it defaults to transpiling with Babel, running jshint,
 running tests, and with the default task being `gulp watch`.

 ## transpile plugin